nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Sorting all persons : `sort`

-Sorts the contacts list based on the specified prefixes.
+Sorts the contacts list based on the specified field prefixes.

-Format: `sort [n/] [cn/]`
+Format: `sort [n/DIRECTION] [cn/DIRECTION]`

-* Sorts the contacts list from the first to the last specified prefix.
+* Sorts the contacts list from the first to the last specified field prefix.
-* At least one prefix must be specified.
+* At least one field prefix must be specified.
+* Direction "asc" indicates ascending order and "dsc" indicates descending order.
+* Specifying the sort direction is optional.
+By default, field prefixes are sorted in ascending order.

 Examples:
-* `sort n/` sorts the contacts list by name.
+* `sort n/` sorts the contacts list by name (in ascending order by default).
+* `sort n/dsc` sorts the contacts list by name in descending order.
-* `sort cn/ n/` sorts the contacts list by case number and then by name.
+* `sort n/ cs/asc` sorts the contacts list by name (in ascending order by default), then by case number in ascending order.

 ### Clearing all persons : `clear`